Deepak-Spider/soccer-trivia/README.md

 Enabling players to share their scores via social media platforms.
 Transforming the quiz into a social experience, enticing new players to join the fun.

 These forthcoming enhancements aim to not only diversify the quiz content but also foster a competitive and interactive community around the Soccer Quiz Game.
-Stay tuned for an even more engaging and dynamic quiz experience!

 [Back to Top](#table-of-contents)